 Full participation in these assessments was agreed to during enrollment.
-Students are required to fully participate in all benchmark assessments to be eligible for reenrollment.
+These assessments are assigned a grade equal to the highest point value assessment in all courses.
+Students are required to fully participate in all benchmark assessments to be eligible for re-enrollment.